Esther Williams: Acting

 While top stars at the studios such as Judy Garland, Betty Grable, and Shirley Temple took part in bond tours during the war, Williams was asked to take in hospital tours.
-At this point, Williams had achieved pin-up status because of the number of photographs of her in bathing suits.
-To prepare, Williams and her publicity assistant would listen to Bob Hope and Jack Benny's radio programs, retelling the funniest jokes while at the hospitals.
+At this point Williams had achieved pin-up status because of the number of photographs of her in bathing suits.
+To prepare, Williams and her publicity assistant would listen to Bob Hope and Jack Benny's radio programs, then retell the funniest jokes while at the hospitals.
 Williams also invited GIs to dance with her on stage and take part in mock screen tests.
-The men would receive a card telling them their lines, and they would act out the scene in front of the other soldiers.
-These tests were always romantic scenes to which the men were required to refuse multiple times.
-When the men said the final, "No", Williams would pull at her tear-away skirt and sweater leaving nothing but a gold lamé swimsuit.
+The men would be given their lines on a card, and they would act out the scene in front of the other soldiers.
+These tests were always romantic scenes, which the men were required to refuse to do multiple times.
+When the men said the final "No", Williams would pull off her tear-away skirt and sweater, leaving nothing on but a gold lamé swimsuit.
 The scenes would always end with the men giving in and kissing her after that stunt.
 Her hospital tours continued into the 1950s.
-A (forged) signed, waterproof portrait of Williams was circulated among men in the United States Navy for a "capture the Esther" competition.
+A (forged) signed waterproof portrait of Williams was circulated among men in the United States Navy for a "capture the Esther" competition.
 This competition continues to this day in the Royal Australian Navy, which holds in its archives an "original" forged signed portrait while maintaining a "capturable" image for use in the fleet.

 1940s

 Three weeks after Williams signed her contract, George Sidney directed her first screen test.
-According to Williams's autobiography, the studio used this test to get Lana Turner back in line with the terms of her contract and as punishment for Turner's having eloped with Artie Shaw.
-Williams screen tested with the leading man, Clark Gable, for the film Somewhere I'll Find You.
+According to Williams' autobiography, the studio used this test to get Lana Turner back in line with the terms of her contract and as punishment for Turner's having eloped with Artie Shaw.
+Williams screen tested with the leading man Clark Gable for the film Somewhere I'll Find You.
 However, when Turner divorced Shaw after four months of marriage, she rejoined the film.
 Following several short subject films, Williams appeared as Sheila Brooks in Andy Hardy's Double Life.
 Sheila was a student with whom Andy falls in love.
 Next was a small part in the film A Guy Named Joe, starring Spencer Tracy and Irene Dunne.
-It was here she first worked with Van Johnson, with whom she would partner in five films.
+It was on this title that she first worked with Van Johnson, with whom she would partner in a total of five films.

 Bathing Beauty, previously titled Mr. Coed, starred Red Skelton as a man who enrolls in a women's college to win back his swimming instructor fiancée, played by Williams.
 This was her first Technicolor musical.
-The studio changed the title of the film to showcase Williams.
-Almost all of the film's posters featured Williams in a bathing suit, though the swimming sequences make up a small portion of the film.
+The studio changed the film title to showcase Williams.
+Almost all of the film posters featured Williams in a bathing suit, though the swimming sequences make up a small portion of the film.
 Her date to the premiere at the Astor Theater in New York City was future husband Ben Gage.
-For the event, MGM publicity set up a six-story-tall billboard of Williams diving into Times Square with a large sign that said "Come on in!
+For the event MGM publicity set up a six-story-tall billboard of Williams diving into Times Square with a large sign that said "Come on in!
 The story's fine!"